-We are party to a \$120.0 million asset based senior secured revolving credit facility which contains a minimum fixed charge coverage ratio ("FCCR") that is tested if our excess borrowing availability, as defined in the facility, reaches an amount in the range of \$10.0 million to \$15.0 million depending on our borrowing base at the time of testing.
-At the time of testing, our fixed charge coverage ratio would need to exceed 1.25:1.00.
-As of December 31, 2013, our FCCR was in excess of 1:25:1.00.
-However, if in the future we failed to meet the FCCR and we were unable to maintain excess borrowing availability of more than the applicable amount in the range of \$10.0 million to \$15.0 million, our lenders would have the right, but not the obligation, to terminate the loan commitments and accelerate the repayment of the entire amount outstanding under the credit facility.
-The lenders also could foreclose on our assets that secure our credit facility.
-In that event, we would be forced to seek alternative sources of financing, which may not be available on terms acceptable to us, or at all.
+We are party to a \$160.0 million asset based senior secured revolving credit facility which contains a minimum fixed charge coverage ratio ("FCCR") that is tested if our excess borrowing availability, as defined in the facility, reaches an amount in the range of \$12.5 million to \$20.0 million depending on our borrowing base at the time of testing.
+At the time of testing, our fixed charge coverage ratio must exceed 1.05:1.00.
+For the year ended December 31, 2014, our FCCR was in excess of 1:05:1.00.
+However, if in the future we failed to meet the required FCCR and we were unable to maintain excess borrowing availability of more than the applicable amount in the range of \$12.5 million to \$20.0 million, our lenders would have the right to terminate the loan commitments and accelerate the repayment of the entire amount outstanding under the credit facility.
+Our lenders also could foreclose on our assets that secure our credit facility.
+In that event, we would be forced to seek alternative sources of financing, which may not be available on terms acceptable to us or at all.